BitIndex/bitindex-sdk/README.md

 -----------

- ## Any questions?
+ ## Any questions or ideas?

- We love to hear from you!
+ We would love to hear from you! https://www.BitIndex.network https://twitter.com/BitIndexNetwork
- https://www.BitIndex.network
- https://twitter.com/BitIndexNetwork